 Area of Study

-Most recently, I am investigating the confluence of a growing commercial culture of public knowledge, in which the theater and periodical press play key roles, with the decline of English universities from 1660-1770.
+As emerita, I am currently working on a scholarly monograph investigating the confluence of a growing commercial culture of public knowledge, in which the theater and periodical press play key roles, with the decline of English universities from 1660-1770.
 Narratives about the interaction between the universities and commercial entertainment often resolve into “town versus gown.”
 I refigure these binaries dialectically between commercial and university cultures by examining performances and texts bringing together classical knowledge with the popular and vernacular.
 Women are important in the formation of public knowledge as both figures for new knowledge and as active participants, becoming forces to be reckoned with and often the focus of anxiety in masculine performances of knowledge.
-Shakespeare, championed in popular culture by educated women, is part of this negotiation between traditional academic learning and commercial print and performance production of public knowledge.

 I also sustain a strong commitment to collaborative work and am a member of R/18, an international collective of scholars dedicated to bringing to 21st-century stages and actor training the insights (and entertainment) afforded by a Restoration and 18th-century theatrical repertoire that has been largely ignored by elitist, sexist, and racist traditions in modern scholarship.
 We curate a website that provides resources for theatre teachers and makers (www.r18collective.org/), have hosted workshops and panels at Guelph University, the Newberry Library in Chicago, and St. Hugh’s College, University of Oxford.
 We are currently planning a collaboration with Red Bull Classical Theater in New York and the CMU School of Drama for a remote performance of Margaret Cavendish’s 1688 The Convent of Pleasure, as well as a conference at University of Oxford and a second workshop at the Newberry in fall of 2022.